 However, if a relationship has negative emotions associated with it such as jealousy or conflict, this can reduce concentration, overall performance and reduce motivation too.

-Adrenaline is released by the adrenal glands following the activation of nerve pathways.
-The adrenal glands are located just above the kidneys.
 When we fall in love, our body is flooded with feel-good chemicals which can cause our hearts to race, our palms to sweat and our cheeks to flush.
 One of the chemicals released is adrenaline and, alongside another chemical, norepinephrine, this causes an increased heartbeat, restlessness and preoccupation often experienced during new romances.

 Adrenaline is also released by the body when we exercise.
 Some studies have shown that increased adrenaline levels can increase carbohydrate metabolism and thus increased glycogen (stored glucose) utilisation.

 Adrenaline is also useful when preparing to run a race or play a competitive game because it increases the heart rate.
 As the heart beats faster, our cardiac output also increases which enables more oxygen to be supplied to the muscles, so the body is able to react more effectively to the demands placed upon it.

 There is growing evidence that sex hormones may play a role in the differing activity levels between males and females.
 Testosterone is an androgen and is responsible for the development of male characteristics.
 It’s found in far larger quantities in men than women.
 In men, it enables the growth of the reproductive organs during foetal development, as well as sperm production in adult life.
 It’s also responsible for many of the changes which occur in boys during puberty.

 However, testosterone is not only important for both our body and sexual development, but also for adaptations needed for resistance exercise and training.
 In men, testosterone promotes muscle growth and an increase in muscle strength in response to resistance training.
 After heavy resistance training, testosterone levels are increased in both men and women.